open-telemetry/opentelemetry-js/getting-started/ts-example/README.md

 ([link to JS version](../README.md#monitor-your-nodejs-application))

-An example application which can be used with this guide can be found at in the [example directory](example).
-You can see what it looks like with metric monitoring enabled in the [monitored-example directory](monitored-example).
+An example application which can be used with this guide can be found at in the current directory.

 1. Install the required OpenTelemetry metrics libraries
 2. Initialize a meter and collect metrics